 4. Practice-wide risk management:

 Spotting clients who might be about to leave is crucial.
-They might not have said anything, but changes in their buying behavior might indicate there is trouble ahead.
+They might not have said anything, but changes in their buying behaviour might indicate there is trouble ahead.
 Identifying a problem early on and solving it will help with retention.

 5. Integrated technology: